 - Fatigued or drowsy driving

 It’s not at all unusual for an insurance company to dispatch a team of investigators to the location of a truck accident before the wreckage is cleaned or removed.
 Don’t expect the insurance company’s investigation to reveal anything favorable to you.
 Investigators are there to try to shift all or some of the blame for the crash over onto you.
-You’ll want to contact a LA trucking accident attorney at Morrow, Gates & Morrow immediately so they can start your investigation the right way.
-They will look into critical evidence like log books, GPS information and on-board computer records in order to help strengthen your case.
+You’ll want to contact a Louisiana trucking accident attorney at Morrow, Gates & Morrow immediately so we can start your investigation the right way.
+We will look into critical evidence like logbooks, GPS information and on-board computer records in order to help strengthen your case.